Sali Berisha: Prime Minister of Albania (2005–2013)

+In 2009 during the government led by Berisha, more than 10,000 km of roads were built, connecting over 900 villages with the municipalities and 169 municipalities with the national road infrastructure with paved roads.
+To be mentioned are the Tirana-Elbasan road and, in particular, the Durrës-Kukës road, otherwise known as the "Nation Road", because it connected neighboring Kosovo with the city of Durrës.
+The latter crosses Albania from east to west and is the largest road project in the history of Albania.
+The construction of this road was criticized by the Socialist Party.

 On 21 January 2011, clashes broke out between police and protesters in an anti-government rally in front of the Government building in Tirana.
 Four people were shot dead by government special forces.
 The EU issued a statement to Albanian politicians, warning both sides to refrain from violence, while Berisha called the protests and subsequent charges by judges upon policemen as stages of an attempted coup against him – consequently, he attempted to consolidate his grip on state institutions.
 He accused the then-President of having been part of the coup after relations had soured between the two, and embraced his perceived victim status to install his own 'yes man' in the office.

 In 2011, commenting on the Middle East, Berisha said: "Peace between Israel and the Palestinians must go through direct negotiations, and by guaranteeing the security of both states....
 The solution must bring full security to both states, but I have not seen any support for the acceptance and recognition of the State of Israel."

 Under his leadership, Albania made several strides in sustainable development.
 In the 2012 Environmental Performance Index, the country ranked 4th out of 132 countries, while maintaining an average GDP growth of 5.1% between 2007 and 2011.
 By 2012, the country was producing more than 96 percent of the energy through renewable hydropower resources.
 For his significant achievements and contributions to sustainable development, he was awarded the Fray International Sustainability Award in 2012.

 After his party's defeat in the 2013 parliamentary election, Berisha resigned as party leader, but remained in parliament.